We offer options for the finishing and surface preparation of our tabletops. We will mail samples to you if you are considering our work.

 - Hand planed.
-With a very sharp hand plane, we remove a shaving from everywhere on the surface.
+With a very sharp hand plane or scraper, we remove a shaving from everywhere on the surface.
 You can feel the very slight ridges and valleys left by this operation.
 The slight ridges are about 1 1/2" apart and the valleys between are about .015" deep.
 Some of the wood fibers tear rather that cut cleanly, leaving tiny divots, maybe .020" deep by .040" wide.
 Low angle light will be scattered and will highlight the handwork and obscure future scratches, dents, and so on.

 This surface might be considered distressed, although it isn't.